DecisionsDev/odm-container-samples/README.md

   - Defining a Spring controller to retrieve server-side data.
   - Adding custom buttons to the toolbar and context-sensitive areas.
   - Creating new tabs in the console, tailored to user groups.

+#### Business rule management extensions for Decision Center

+These samples demonstrate how to customize various business rule management functions in Decision Center.

 - **[Webhook Notification Setup](decisioncenter/webhooknotifier/README.md)**
   Demonstrates how to configure webhooks to send notifications from ODM to external systems.
 This sample includes: